rafpop/Spring-Training-Week-3/README.md

 # Spring-Training-Week-3
-implemented REST architectural style, Swagger, possibility to present fields by XML and JSON
+implemented RESTful architectural style with HATEOAS, Swagger, possibility to present fields by XML and JSON